weeklyjae/AbonallaElec2c/lab-activity-2/README.md

-This is my work of Lab Activity 2
+This is my work of Lab Activity 2.
+I replicated Xiaomi's website using ReactJS ⚛️